codahale/yrgourd/README.md

 ```

-`handshake` measures the time it takes to establish a yrgourd connection over a Tokio duplex stream;
+`handshake` measures the time it takes to establish a Yrgourd connection over a Tokio duplex stream;
-`transfer` measures the time it takes to transfer 100MiB via a yrgourd connection over a Tokio
+`transfer` measures the time it takes to transfer 100MiB via a Yrgourd connection over a Tokio
 duplex stream.

 See the [Lockstitch][] documentation for specifics on compiler options for performance.